-- 1. Replace the elastic collision bumpers with the inelastic bumpers.
-These will allow the gliders to stick together when they collide. - 2.
-Repeat steps 2, 3, and 4 to obtain three cases of inelastic collisions.
+- 13. Replace the elastic collision bumpers with the inelastic bumpers.
+These will allow the gliders to stick together when they collide. - 14.
+Repeat steps 10, 11 and 12 to obtain three cases of inelastic collisions.
 Here, after the collision, the two gliders will stick together and should have the same final velocity.
 The computer will give two velocities which differ by a small amount.
 Record the first value given since it is the one that is most immediate after the collision.
 You are done with the experimental procedure.
 Turn the air track off.
-Proceed to the analysis part and calculate the initial and final momenta of the system to see if your data are in agreement with theory.
+Show your data to the instructor before you disassemble the apparatus.